rpicard/explore-flask/9-static_files.md

 run.py
 ```

 How you organize the files in static/ is a matter of personal preference.
 Personally, I get a little irked by having third-party libraries (e.g. jQuery, Bootstrap, etc.) mixed in with my own JavaScript and CSS files.
-To avoid this, I recommend separating third-party libraries out into a vendor/ folder within static/.
+To avoid this, I recommend separating third-party libraries out into a _lib/_ folder within _static/_.
+Some projects use _vendor/_ instead of _lib/_.
 Here's an example of what an average app's static/ folder might look like.

 ```
 static/